Linesmerrill/police-cad-api/README.md

 ## How to attach an Auth Bearer Token

-Attach a header with this jwt created with the 256-bit-secret to your api requests
+Attach a header with this [JWT](#how-to-generate-a-jwt) created with the 256-bit-secret to your api requests

 **Example:**